Modals - English Grammar : What are Modal Verbs?

 He/she/it has to get up early.

-have to in negative sentences (Simple Present)
+in negative sentences (Simple Present)

 Example: